 I finally got hold of a decent microphone and recorded my story from this year’s fringe event, and as a bonus I recorded the story I didn’t use, as well.
 You may recall that Ilkley Writers (which includes me) made their second appearance at the Ilkley Literature Festival in October

 By the time we got to the festival, the stories we performed were only linked by the River Wharfe – set by it, in it, on it, the stories all had its waters trickling through them in some way.
 Mine was called Down to the River, and followed a woman walking beside the river, watching the water flow downstream to Tadcaster and her past.
-You can hear me reading it here on this embedded flash player device:
+You can hear me reading it here.

 Thank you and good night.